dhellmann/pymotw/PyMOTW/inspect/index.rst

 Class Hierarchies
 =================

-:mod:`inspect` includes 2 methods for working directly with class hierarchies.
-The first, ``getclasstree()``, creates a tree-like data structure using nested lists and tuples based on the classes it is given and their base classes.
+:mod:`inspect` includes two methods for working directly with class hierarchies.
+The first, :func:`getclasstree()`, creates a tree-like data structure using nested lists and tuples based on the classes it is given and their base classes.
 Each element in the list returned is either a tuple with a class and its base classes, or another list containing tuples for subclasses.